Ken Clark (actor): 1960s: Agent 077

 During the 1960s and 1970s, like many other American actors Clark went to Italy appearing in several sword and sandal films, Spaghetti Westerns and Eurospy films, including the Hercules film The Son of Hercules in the Land of Darkness, starring fellow American actor Dan Vadis, in 1963.

 In 1965, Clark originated the role of Secret Agent Dick Mallory in the Agent 077 trilogy modeled on James Bond.
 In one of the pictures from that trilogy, From the East with Fury, Mallory seeks to rescue a kidnapped nuclear scientist.

 1970s: Westerns

-In 1971, Clark appeared alongside James Garner in Un Uomo Chiamo Slitta (translated as A Man Called Sledge).
+In 1971, Clark appeared alongside James Garner in A Man Called Sledge.

-Personal life and death
+Personal life

 Clark was married to Bette Lola (Kruger) Blatt, a widow with a young daughter.
 They went on to have five children together and separated when he left for Europe to continue his acting career.
 Bette died in 1980.

+Death

 According to fellow actor Robert Woods, Clark died of a heart attack in Rome, Italy on June 1, 2009, three days before his 82nd birthday, shortly after a taping for a program on the mid-1960s Eurospy genre on the TV series Starcult.